Efik people: Ibibio origin theory

 The Ibibio origin of the Efik is one of the most popular among scholars.
 Proponents of this theory range from missionaries, explorers, colonial anthropologists and later historians.
-While some explorers describe the Efik as travellers who passed through the Ibibio country.
+While some explorers describe the Efik as travellers who passed through the Ibibio country, others assert that the Efik are of Ibibio stock.
+Among the earliest proponents of the Ibibio origin theory was Consul Hutchinson who stated in 1858, "The present inhabitants of Duke town, Old town and Creek town are descendants of the Egbo shary or Ibibio tribe up the Cross River."

 Colonial anthropologist M.D.W.
 Jeffreys said, "There is reason to believe that a considerable portion of a small Ibibio clan called Ebrutu or Eburutu was the earliest stock of the Efik; for, when the missionaries settled in 1846 at Old Calabar amongst these people for the first time, it was found that they called themselves not Efik but Ebrutu or Eburutu Efik."
 Jeffreys's assertion regarding Eburutu being a single Ibibio clan is proven false by earlier definitions of Eburutu by Rev. Hugh Goldie.
 Goldie describes Eburutu as a country that consists of various ethnic groups.
 This is further proven by Talbot who proves that other ethnicities appended the name "Eburutu" or "Oburutu" to their ethnic names.

+Akwa Akpa

+Akwa Akpa was the original name of Calabar prior to the colonial time.
+This original name cements the original origin of the Efik people and their ancestral connection with the Akwa Ibom people, the Ibibio people.